gandelfwiz/CamundaWorkshop/README.md

 	In this case the port is random and so you can't predict where you have to call the service.
 In a service mesh environment not just the port isn't predictable, but also the url can be unpredictable.

 4) Let's try to create quickly a service discovery to find our service.
 If all services in network are linked to a service discovery you will have the service mesh.
-For our experiment download the binary of consul from this page: https://developer.hashicorp.com/consul/install and paste it in *consul/* subfolder
+For our experiment download the binary of consul from this page: https://developer.hashicorp.com/consul/install

 5) Unzip the archive and from command line run: